 The Circle Health Ball reflects a partnership between Lowell General Hospital, dedicated medical staff and members of the Circle Health community.
-Thanks to generous sponsors, donors and guests, the Circle Health Ball has made an enormous impact in the Greater Lowell community and beyond for nearly fifteen years, supporting local nonprofits and organizations addressing the region’s vital health needs.
+Thanks to generous sponsors, donors and guests, the Circle Health Ball has made an enormous impact in the Greater Lowell community with event proceeds supporting local non-profits and organizations addressing the region’s vital health needs.
 Since the first Ball in 2006, close to 40 non-profits and organizations have received grants to make a difference in the lives of many and help create a healthier and stronger community for all.

 Please visit "Event Recaps" to learn more about the community impact of the Ball.